 Literally, the moment the buyer walks out of the store with the diamond ring, its worth is cut IN HALF.
 That’s because diamonds are over inflated in price to seem like a luxurious item.
 Diamonds are one of the worst investments possible.
 Try selling it back the day after your purchase… you will be lucky if you’re able to get more than half its price back!

 Don’t believe me?
 Easy to prove.
 Just check out the valuation and selling prices on consignment stores like Diamond Queensland.. diamond engagement rings valued initially at $20700 selling for only $8800!
 Quite the difference.

 A friend of mine asked for a ruby ring instead of diamond.
 She loves the color, uniqueness and look over that of a diamond.
 Me?
 No, I have a frugal website for a reason!
 Give me the fake diamond that sparkles and shines just as well, and I’m happy.
 I’ve researched it and there are beautiful, diamond-like gems out there that can fool an expert unless looked at closely.

-Hey dear boyfriend – do you want to spend $4000 on me?
+Hey dear boyfriend – feel like spending $4000 on me?
 Then let’s go on an amazing cruise!
 I’ll take that a million times over a diamond ring.
 Even being financially intelligent about the money’s use is a preferable option.
-If we’re about to start our life together, it may be better to place the money into our home, needs, foods, car payment, etc. We can create romance in other ways!
+If we’re about to start our life together, it’s better to place the money into our home, needs, foods, car payment, etc. We can create romance in other ways!